 And don't overlook the power of popular social networks, such as Facebook, Twitter and Pinterest, especially during your event.
 When Tweeting, use your city name as a hash tag, for example: #MovingSale going on in #Charlotte today!
 Message me for details.
 Tweet about a big item that just sold, those frosty drinks in the cooler, or the beautiful weather.
 Put your friends and followers "in the moment" electronically—they'll want to be part of the fun.

-On sale day, set up a cashier's desk (a card table will do fine).
+On the day of the moving sale, set up a cashier's desk (a card table will do fine).
 Have a calculator, scissors, tape, string, markers, a cash box and plenty of change.
 When you accept bills, be aware of counterfeit currency and how to spot it.
 The U.S. Secret Service provides a web page with the basics here.

 |Set up a cashier's desk (a card table will do fine) with a calculator, scissors, tape, string, markers, a cash box and plenty of change.|